Jassi10000-zz/LGM-SOC-21/README.md

 I hope this resource will help you get on the track as fast as possible

+## ✍ Contributing :
+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+* Fork the Project
+* Create your new Branch <code> git checkout -b NewBranchName </code>
+* Commit your Changes <code> git commit -m " Description of contribution you made " </code>
+* Push to the Branch <code> git push origin NewBranchName </code>
+* Open a Pull Request and request for review

 <h3>
   ➡ TIP:  Don't cram concepts or copy paste the code in tutorials .
 Learn and try to do same on your own to get the grasp of that concept
 </h3>